Anwarul07/raees-new-site/README.md

 # some info
-Raees Anwar: A ‘vintage’ Shahrukh enthralls in a heady cocktail of Romance, drama and action

-list of SRK
-1. jawan
-1. pathan
-1. veer zara
-2. badshah

-welcome bro
+Welcome bro
+this all about the test of web host on github and push pull readmi file also

-also made achnage in README.md section
+also made a change in README.md section